Bob Katter: Immigration

 In 2017, Katter called for a "Trump-like travel ban" in Australia after a New South Welshman was arrested on terrorism charges.
 That same year, Katter repeated a pledge used by the far-right organisation "Proud Boys", including that he was "a proud western chauvinist".
 When asked about the incident when it was publicised in 2019, Katter distanced himself from the group, saying "I don't know who this group is or anything about it".

-In 2025, Katter called a press conference to support an anti-immigration March for Australia rally.
-When questioned by a reporter about Katter's Lebanese heritage, Katter threatened him and waved a fist in front of his face.
+Katter has supported and attended the 2025 March for Australia protests, calling for lowered immigration rates and immigration only from countries with democratic, egalitarian traditions and Christianity.
+In August 2025, he called a press conference in support of the rallies.
+When questioned by a reporter about his own Lebanese heritage, Katter threatened him and waved a fist in front of his face, telling him: "don't say that, because that irritates me, and I punch blokes in the mouth for saying that", and that his family has "been in this country since the dawn of time."
+However, months later in January 2026, Katter acknowledged his Lebanese heritage, stating that "my forbearers came from that area, because they wanted to get out of there".
+In regards to his previous statements on immigrants from the Middle East, Katter also recognized that "there are exceptions to the rule, no doubt".

 Indigenous Australians

 In 1987, as Queensland minister for Aboriginal and Islander affairs, Katter credited the state government with reducing Aboriginal deaths in custody by introducing "new detention procedures to divert people arrested for minor offences away from traditional custody after a three-hour cooling off period".
-In 1989 he opposed installing condom vending machines in Aboriginal and Torres Strait Islander communities to reduce the spread of AIDS, describing the plan instead as an attempt at eugenics, or "racist genocide".
+In 1989, he opposed installing condom vending machines in Aboriginal and Torres Strait Islander communities to reduce the spread of AIDS, describing the plan instead as an attempt at eugenics, or "racist genocide".

 Katter is also an opponent of voter identification laws, denouncing the Coalition's proposed introduction of them in 2021 as a racist system that would disenfranchise Aboriginal communities.
 In 2022, he announced that he would not support an Indigenous Voice to Parliament proposal, but did believe that the indigenous people of Australia deserved a referendum on how they should be represented in parliament.